-- GRANT the present Application; - 2.
+- 1. GRANT the present Application; - 2.
 AUTHORIZE the bringing of a class action in the form of an originating application in damages and injunctive relief; - 3.
-APPOINT the Applicant the status of representative plaintiff of the persons included in the Class and Subclass herein described as:
+APPOINT the Applicant the status of representative plaintiff of the persons included in the Class herein described as:

-All persons in Canada who purchased an Toutes les personnes au Canada qui ont "Official Platinum" ticket from acheté un billet " Platine officiel " sur le Ticketmaster's website or mobile site Web ou l'application mobile de application; Ticketmaster; or any other class to be determined by ou tout autre groupe à être déterminé par the Court. le Tribunal.
+All persons in Canada who purchase ed an Toutes les personnes au Canada qui ont "Official Platinum" ticket from acheté un billet " Platine officiel " sur le

-(hereinafter referred to as the "Class")
+Ticketmaster's application; website or mobile Web etmaste l'application mobile de or any other class to be determined by the Court. ou tout autre groupe à être déterminé par le Tribunal. (hereinafter referred to as the "Class") (ci-après le " Groupe ")